-- h.
-Disconnect power supply before making adjustments. - i.
-Ensure tools are properly grounded or double-insulated.
-The grounded tool must have an approved 3-wire cord with a 3-prong plug. - j.
-Test all tools for effective grounding with a continuity tester or a ground fault circuit interrupter (GFCI) before use. - k .Do not bypass the switch and operate the tools by connecting and disconnecting the power cord. - 1.
-Do not use electrical tools in wet conditions or damp. - m.
-Do not clean tools with flammable or toxic solvents. - n.
-Do not operate tools in an area containing explosive vapors or gases, unless they are intrinsically safe and only if you follow the manufacturer's guidelines. - 9.
-Alerting Techniques: Use the following to warn and protect everyone from electrical hazards: - a.
-Signs and tags (refer to Chapter 8 Lock Out/Tag Out) - b.
-Nonconductive barricades and signs to limit access. - c.
-Guards, if the above will not provide adequate protection. - 10.
-House Keeping: A neat, clean work space is essential where work on electrical equipment is to take place.
+- o Tools that are in good repair, double insulated, grounded. - The insulating material must be protected from damage. - o Insulated, fuse handling equipment (when working with energized fuses). - Nonconductive ropes and hand-lines (caution--wet ropes are conductive) - Protective, insulated shields/barriers - Wooden or Fiberglass ladders will be used if work requires the use of a ladder around electrical equipment.
+All metal ladders should be marked, CAUTION: DO NOT USE AROUND ELECTRICAL EQUIPMENT. - Switch tools OFF before connecting them to a power supply. - Disconnect power supply before making adjustments. - Ensure tools are properly grounded or double-insulated.
+The grounded tool must have an approved 3wire cord with a 3-prong plug. - Test all tools for effective grounding with a continuity tester or a ground fault circuit interrupter (GFCI) before use. - O Do not bypass the switch and operate the tools by connecting and disconnecting the power cord.
+Do not use electrical tools in wet conditions or damp. - Do not clean tools with flammable or toxic solvents. - Do not operate tools in an area containing explosive vapors or gases, unless they are intrinsically safe and only if you follow the manufacturer's guidelines.

+Alerting Techniques:

+Use the following to warn and protect everyone from electrical hazards:

+- Signs and tags (refer to Section 9 Lock Out/Tag Out) - Nonconductive barricades and signs to limit access. - o Guards, if the above will not provide adequate protection.

+House Keeping:

+A neat, clean work space is essential where work on electrical equipment is to take place.
 Spaces behind and under consoles or power supplies should never be used for storage, and always be kept clear of rubbish or unnecessary equipment.

-11. Electrical Panels:
+Electrical Panels:

-- a.
-Access is restricted to authorized personnel only. - b.
-Panels will have the function of each switch, circuit breaker, or fuse typed or printed clearly on the panel door interior. - c.
-Panels will not be left unattended if opened for service. - d.
-A three foot (minimum) work space around all breaker panels, distribution panels, motor control centers, motor starters and disconnect will be maintained.
-No equipment, machinery, or supplies are to be stored in front of electric panels. - e.
-Ensure the appropriate signage is in place and all electrical panels are marked without being defaced or damaged in any way.
+- Access is restricted to authorized personnel only. - Panels will have the function of each switch, circuit breaker, or fuse typed or printed clearly on the panel door interior. - o Panels will not be left unattended if opened for service. - A three-foot (minimum) work space around all breaker panels, distribution panels, motor control centers, motor starters and disconnect will be maintained.
+No equipment, machinery, or supplies are to be stored in front of electric panels. - Ensure the appropriate signage is in place and all electrical panels are marked without being defaced or damaged in any way.